GlPortal/map-editor/README.md

 -   Clone or download this repository
 -   To install the plugin either
     -   Copy the directory `RadixMapEditor` into your Blender configuration folder `/home/user/.config/blender/VERSION/scripts/addons`
-    -   Use the `linkExtension` script to create a link of the plugin to the Blender extension folder
+    -   Use the `linkPlugin` script to create a link of the plugin to the Blender plugin folder
 -   Run Blender:
     -  Open the Blender settings
     -  Check the `GlPortal XML Format` box.
 Wait a moment for activation to complete.